"Quantity Field for Django using pint library for automated unit conversions"

 Best way to illustrate is with an example

-Quantities are stored and retrieved like any other field
+Quantities are stored as float (Django FloatField) and retrieved like any other field

 You can also pass Quantity objects to be stored in models.
 These are automatically converted to the units defined for the field ( but can be converted to something else when retrieved of course ).

 >> from quantityfield.units import ureg >> Quantity = ureg.Quantity >> pounds = Quantity(500 * ureg.pound) >> bale = HayBale.objects.create(weight=pounds) >> bale.weight <Quantity(0.226796, 'tonne')>

 Use the inbuilt form field and widget to allow input of quantity values in different units

 from quantityfield.fields import QuantityFormField class HayBaleForm(forms.Form): weight = QuantityFormField(base_units='gram', unit_choices=['gram', 'ounce', 'milligram'])